Zoravoid/autogreen002/README.md

 # Kafka

-## First step to setup the Broker:
-- run the docker setup form the compose.yaml in /database

-## Create Topics
+The following assumes that a Kafka and Zookeeper container is running (for more information look at database/ dockercompose)

 Copy and paste this command to interact with the docker Broker in the Terminal:
-- docker exec --workdir /opt/kafka/bin/ -it autogreen_kafka_broker sh
+- docker exec -it kafka sh

-To create the topics run the following commands:
-- ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic s_heat
-- ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic s_co2
-- ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic s_humidity
-- ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic s_moisture
-- ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic c_stream
+Topics should be automatically created once the Springboot backend connects to Kafka

+To check if topics exist run:
-- ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic c_image
+- ./kafka-topics.sh --bootstrap-server localhost:9092 --list

 You can test the topics with the following:
-- ./kafka-console-producer.sh --bootstrap-server localhost:9092 --topic "topic_name"
+- /usr/bin/kafka-console-producer --bootstrap-server kafka:9092 --topic "topic_name"

 Write a message and when ur done do ctrl + c

 To read your message run:
-- ./kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic "topic_name" --from-beginning
+- /usr/bin/kafka-console-consumer --bootstrap-server kafka:9092 --topic "topic_name" --from-beginning